RL4LMT/Breaking-down-Helpfulness/README.md

 | --- | -- |
 | Thursdays 17:30 | [Zoom](https://zoom.us/j/4045113194) |

-## To-do's
+## Tasks

 Use the [Issues](https://github.com/RL4LMT/Project/issues) page as a to-do list.
+Please use labels (`task`, `bug`...) when creating a new issue.
 If nobody has taken on a task yet, you can do so by assigning yourself to it.
-Please use labels (`to do`, `bug`...) when creating a new issue.
+You can also join other people and share the same task.